bjt-user/Linux/mdbook.md

 The `SUMMARY.md` file is important as it lists all your files.

+#### how to create markdown files

+In the `src` dir you have all your markdown files.\
+The markdown files can also embed images.\
+It works the same way as it works in Gitlab or when using `pandoc`.\
+You may just have a subdir with your images that are embedded in markdown.

+You need to update `SUMMARY.md` when you create a new md file.

 #### open local webserver on port 3000

 You need to be in the root dir.